By Shelby Huffaker, MPH | Chair, San Diego Americans for Safe Access

 DETAILS: Majority Vote Required; Non-Appropriation; Fiscal Committee; State-Mandated Local Program

-STATUS: Referred to Rules Committee.
+STATUS: Referred to Senate for second reading.

 California Senate Bills